 2. Narcissists Mimic Emotions

 What you can do: You’re onto them now, right?
 Be aware.
-Sooner or later, the narcissists’ mimicry will fail.
+Sooner or later, you will find ways to evade, and even escape.

 3. Narcissists Will Attack Your Personality